DavideGianessi/beaver-triplets-generation-with-weak-binding-AVSS/docs/framework.md

 This means that this is the first instance of Bracha’s broadcast protocol, started by the twelfth instance of AVSS, which itself was started by the root protocol `main`.
 Protocol IDs always end with `/`.

+The indexes are not necessarily all used sequentially, gaps are allowed.

 ## Messages

 Each message consists of an ID, the `party_id` of the sender, the `party_id` of the receiver, and the data.
 Since communication channels are assumed to be secure, we trust that nobody can forge the `from` field (the router rejects any message with an inconsistent `from`).